Skip to main content

 }

-Set the provider property to the name of the company or app authenticating the recipient.
-It will be included as-is in the audit log, like this:
+Set provider to the name of the company or application that authenticated the recipient.
+This value appears in the audit log:

 John Doe has been authenticated by [Provider Name]

-• Other Data: Hashes, nonces, transaction IDs, or other unique references.
+• Transaction references: Hashes, nonces, or other unique identifiers.

 {